History of the English penny (c. 600 – 1066): Edgar's reform, c. 973 and the late Anglo-Saxon coinage

+Silver 'Agnus Dei' penny of Æthelred II, moneyer Blacaman, Derby, c.
+1009.

 Numismatists have sometimes tried to discern a very rigid system of organisation in the late Anglo-Saxon coinage: one, Michael Dolley, believed that until the death of Cnut in 1035, each type lasted six years, with a few exceptions – such as the Last Small Cross type at the end of Æthelred's reign – lasting longer under very unusual conditions.
 Some features seem to support this belief, at least for the earlier period.
 Certain changes of type apparently coincided with datable historic events: no coins of the Helmet type survive from the mint of Wilton, for instance, whereas no coins of the preceding Long Cross type are known from nearby Salisbury, but moneyers with the same names as those from Wilton started to operate there in the Helmet type.
 The Anglo-Saxon Chronicle records that in 1003 Wilton was sacked by Vikings and the inhabitants retreated to Salisbury, and it is likely that the change of type coincided with this event.
 However, there are a number of difficulties with reconstructing such a fixed framework.
 Not all types are as well represented in the surviving material, and it is clear that this is not always simply a result of a few large hoards distorting our view.
 There are a number of very small and rare types which were certainly never meant to become fully fledged issues, though some bear a clear relationship to them.
 Examples from the reign of Æthelred II include the Benediction Hand type and the Intermediate Small Cross type, as well as the famous Agnus Dei type: a unique and fascinating issue on which the king's portrait and the reverse cross are replaced with, respectively, the Lamb of God and the Holy Dove.
 The exact context for the production of this very rare coinage is unclear (eighteen specimens survive, as of November 2008): it was only struck at smaller mints, mostly in the midlands, either as an abortive main issue or as a special religious coinage for some specific purpose or occasion.
 Although the dating is unclear, it may be associated with the Eynsham gathering and the Penitential Edict of 1009.
 But the difficulties with the sexennial theory are not restricted to smaller, rarer types.
 The Second Hand type of Æthelred, for example, was not much different in appearance from its predecessor, raising the question of how easily people would have told it and the old coinage apart.
 More importantly, only minuscule numbers of the type survive from more northerly mints such as Lincoln and York which, in the rest of the period, were some of the most productive in the kingdom.
 It is possible that the Second Hand type represents a continuation of the First Hand type, which may have run on rather longer than six years as part of a mechanism that did envisage changes of type, but not necessarily on a strict sexennial basis.